Special Delivery: How One Box Cuts Packaging in Half

 - Stealthy Exterior

-From afar One Box might seem underwhelming — but that’s the whole point.
-“It was a strategic choice for security,” says Chris of the logo-free design.
-“We didn’t want the box advertising that new shoes were sitting on your stoop.”
+From afar, One Box might seem underwhelming—but that's the whole point.
+"It was a strategic choice for security", says Chris of the logo-free design.
+"We didn't want the box advertising that new shoes were sitting on your doorstep".

 - Tape-Free Returns